flant/shell-operator/examples/200-advanced/README.md

 ## advanced example

-Use Deployment to install shell-operator. with several hooks.
+Use Deployment to install shell-operator with several hooks.

 ### Run